utopia-opensource/utopia-restful/README.md

 		"/api/channel/moderators/<channelid>": "returns the list of public keys of moderators", "/api/channel/contacts/<channelid>": "returns the list of contacts on channel with details", "/api/channel/system_info/<channelid>": "returns system properties of channel",
-		"/api/uns/search/<pubkey>": "returns the list of all uNS names registered for this public key", "/api/uns/search/<nick>": "returns the list of all uNS names registered for this nick", "/api/uns/sync_info": "returns statistics value of sync process",
+		"/api/channel/send_message/<channelid>/<message>/<token>": "send a message to the channel by this id, indicating the api account token. will return request status", "/api/uns/search/<pubkey>": "returns the list of all uNS names registered for this public key", "/api/uns/search/<nick>": "returns the list of all uNS names registered for this nick", "/api/uns/sync_info": "returns statistics value of sync process",